Mishaal bin Abdulaziz Al Saud: Controversy

 In 2013 Faisal Almhairat, a Jordanian businessman and Prince Mishaal's former business partner, alleged that Prince Mishaal and his son, Prince Abdulaziz, involved in money laundering activity for various rich individuals and groups, including Hizbollah, and opened a case in London.

 Personal life

 Mishaal bin Abdulaziz was a supporter of the traditional camel racing and horse racing, and had valuable racing camels and horses.
 Each year, he patronized camel races in the kingdom.
 He also dealt with traditional falconry.

-One of his sons, Mohammed bin Mishaal, died at age 58 in February 2005.
+One of his wives was Noura bint Fawwaz, a granddaughter of Nuri Al Shalaan, and they divorced.
+Prince Mishaal's son, Mohammed bin Mishaal, died at age 58 in February 2005.
 His other sons include Prince Faisal, Prince Mansour and Prince Bandar.
 Prince Faisal is the son-in-law of former Crown Prince Sultan, and his spouse is Princess Latifa.
 Abdulaziz bin Fahd married Al Anoud bint Faisal in December 2010.

 In October 2009 Mishaal bin Abdulaziz was rushed to hospital in Geneva, apparently having suffered a stroke.
 Then, he returned to Saudi Arabia from unspecified medical treatment in Beirut in December 2009.
 Mishaal died on 3 May 2017 at the age of 90 according to the Saudi Press Agency.